ArkThis/AHA_ObjectWorld/AHA-Features.md

 Meaning: Why not merge all metadata to a single, new object?
 The new Object would It'd keep the "parent" ID, and continue with all "properties" (=metadata) from parent1 and parent2.
 Question is: How to merge the data payload (if there is one)?

-Assuming that most collission-intended MoDOs will be metadata-only (aka "light" MoDOs)
+Assuming that most collission-intended Objects will be metadata-only (aka "light" Objects)

 ## Security: Different "object spaces" - from private to public to anywhere.

 There can be any number of "object spaces".
 Think of it like chat-rooms or "contexts" or whatever.
-Not all MoDO browsers can have all features implemented - but as with current computing, there are often "common basics" that one can assume to have as common or fallback option to interface with IT.
+Not all Object browsers can have all features implemented - but as with current computing, there are often "common basics" that one can assume to have as common or fallback option to interface with IT.

-Oh, btw: Each object space is merely "yet another MoDO".
+Oh, btw: Each object space is merely "yet another Object".

-Because most configuration options for anything can now actually be stored with a MoDO.
+Because most configuration options for anything can now actually be stored with a Object.
 No more registry, no more config files.

 And config files will dissolve into annotated and related objects anyways.